blourenco217/robotics-1st-lab-assignment/README.md

 ## Requirements

-In order to run this software, some external python libraries are required.
+In order to run this software, some external python libraries might be required.
 To install them simply run:
 ```
 $ pip3 install -r requirements.txt
 ```

 # Results
-The results are showcased in the folder results.
-The submitted report as well as videos of the robot and scanning of the produced drawings can be found in the folder (these latter correspond to the ones referenced in the report).
+The results are showcased under the directory '/results'.
+The submitted report as well as videos of the robot and scannings of the produced drawings can be found in the folder (these latter correspond to the ones referenced in the report).

 ## Trajectory Planning
 The following is a representation of the robot's planned trajectory from one of the given test images.